Analyst-AL/SQL_Data_Cleaning-/README.md

-# Sql_Queries
+# SQL

-SQL Queries for projects
+All my SQL projects